hawkeyes1094/CRL-OCSP-Validator/README.md

 5. run make => [make]
 6. The executable (called application) will be created in the root directory.
 Go to root => [cd ..]
 7. Run the executable => [./application]

+Note:
+For OCSP to function properly, the chain needs to be in the right order.
+It can be from leaf to root, or vice versa.
+We handle both these cases, and we assume there will be no input with jumbled order of certs.